Home > Moving > City Guides > Safe, Affordable Neighborhoods in Milwaukee

 • Perfect For: Singles, young professionals, families, retirees

-With great views of Lake Michigan, affordable real estate, hip bars, restaurants, and plenty of things to do, Bay View is one of the best neighborhoods in Milwaukee!
-Green space is abundant in Bay View with multiple public parks, like South Shore Park, Oak Leaf Trail, and the 73-acre Humboldt Park—where you can hike, attend community events, or ice skate in the winter.
-The stunning Milwaukee real estate in Bay View ranges from classic brick cottages and Tudor-style, single-family houses to more modern apartments and townhomes—making this affordable Milwaukee neighborhood a popular spot for both renters and first-time homebuyers.
-To top it off, Bay View has plenty of nightlife activities to enjoy, including eclectic craft cocktail lounges and low-key brewpubs.
+With great views of Lake Michigan, affordable real estate, hip bars and restaurants, and plenty of things to do, Bay View is one of the best neighborhoods in Milwaukee!
+Green space is abundant in Bay View, with South Shore Park, Cupertino Park, and the 73-acre Humboldt Park—where you can hike, attend community events, or ice skate in the winter.
+The real estate in Bay View ranges from classic brick cottages and Tudor-style, single-family houses to more modern apartments and townhomes—making this affordable Milwaukee neighborhood a popular spot for both renters and first-time homebuyers.
+Bay View also has a strong art scene—residents of all ages can sign up for art classes at the The Art School or attend the annual Bay View Gallery Night (BVGN), which features local art and small Milwaukee businesses.
+And with the the Bay View Neighborhood Association throwing fun events like Film On The Hill and Central Bay View Classic, there are plenty of opportunities to get together with the Bay View community!

 Things to Do in Bay View

 Peruse old and new books at neighborhood favorite Voyageur Book Shop.
-Pick out candles, home goods, clothing, and jewelry at local boutique Sparrow Collective.
+Pick out candles, home goods, clothing, and jewelry from local Milwaukee artists, or sign up for fun jewelry metalworking workshops at local boutique Sparrow Collective.
 Discover old-school jams and classic albums at Acme Records.
-Catch a blockbuster movie at the gorgeous Avalon Atmospheric Theater.
-Sip on a Lakefront IPA, Central Waters Bourbon Quad, or other craft beers with friends at a hip Milwaukee pub, Burnhearts.
-Grab Short Rib Hash, Chilaquiles, Biscuits & Gravy, or other brunch staples—and make sure to grab a pie to-go for dessert—at retro-inspired Honeypie Cafe.
-Split a pizza with your choice of toppings or try specialty pies like the Diavola or Margherita at Tenuta’s Italian Restaurant.
-Or pick and choose your favorite rolls, from the California Roll to the Spicy Scallop Roll, from the maki menu at Hungry Sumo.
+Catch a blockbuster or classic film at the gorgeous Avalon Atmospheric Theater.
+Grab Short Rib Hash, Breakfast Casserole, Biscuits & Gravy, or other brunch staples—and make sure to grab a pie to-go—at retro-inspired Honeypie Cafe.
+Split a pizza with your choice of toppings, or try specialty pies like the Diavola or Margherita at Tenuta’s Italian Restaurant.
+Pick and choose from rolls like the California Roll and Spicy Scallop Roll on the maki menu at Hungry Sumo.
+Or sip on a Deadhead IPA, Sleeper Street, or other craft beers with friends at hip Milwaukee pub Burnhearts.

 Search Form Find an Extra Space Storage facility near you